anidata3099/Car-sale-Dashboard/README.md

 ---

 🚀 How to Use
-1. Download the <a href="https://github.com/anidata3099/Car-sale-Dashboard/blob/main/agd%20workshop.pbix"></a> file from this repository
+1. Download the <a href="https://github.com/anidata3099/Car-sale-Dashboard/blob/main/agd%20workshop.pbix"> car sale Dashboard </a> file from this repository
 2. Open it using **Power BI Desktop**
 3. Explore interactive filters and visuals to analyze sales performance

 ---

 ## 👤 Author
-**Chinmoy World**
+Anirban Roy
 Aspiring Data Analyst | Power BI | Data Visualization